Frequently Asked Questions

 What is hypnotherapy?

 Hypnotherapy is a form of therapy that uses a combination of hypnosis and conversation-based therapy to explore and resolve challenges and issues.
-The process of hypnosis uncovers experiences at the level of the unconscious mind and brings memories and feelings into the conscious so they can be explored, deconstructed, and healed with the support of a therapist.
+The process of hypnosis uncovers experiences at the level of the unconscious mind.
+It brings unconscious thoughts, memories, and feelings into the conscious mind so they can be explored, deconstructed, and healed with the support of a therapist.

 How does hypnotherapy work?